Edward Hibbert: Literary work

 He is also a literary agent and was partner in the now-defunct literary agency Donadio & Olson, Inc. He has authors Chuck Palahniuk, Christopher Bram, Steven DeRosa, and Ed Sikov among his clients and has also represented film rights for Fight Club and Gods and Monsters plus others.

-In 2018 it was revealed that Hibbert and his partner, Neil Olson, had ignored complaints from clients about missing or late payments, which ultimately led to the discovery that the accountant, under their purview, had embezzled more than $3 million from clients and estates of authors, including Mario Puzo.
+In 2018 it was revealed that Hibbert and his partner, Neil Olson, had ignored complaints from clients about missing or late payments, which ultimately led to the discovery that the accountant under their purview, Darin Webb, had embezzled more than $3 million from clients and estates of authors, including Mario Puzo.
 The author most affected was bestselling author Chuck Palahniuk, who was nearly bankrupted.
 While Hibbert maintained he knew nothing at all of this, writers with the agency revealed that they had long voiced concerns about their finances.
-James Curtis, who was represented by Olson for a number of years and sold four books with the agent (including the Pantheon-published 2015 title William Cameron Menzies), said his initial interaction with the bookkeeper, Darin Webb, led him to believe he was dealing with a case of negligence.
+James Curtis, who was represented by Olson for a number of years and sold four books with the agent (including the Pantheon-published 2015 title William Cameron Menzies), said his initial interaction with the bookkeeper led him to believe he was dealing with a case of negligence.
 Theft, Curtis said, was not on his radar.
 He noted that after contacting Webb repeatedly about a check for a "piddly sum of money" that had gone missing, he just assumed "Darin was incompetent."
 Adding that he "always had problems dealing with Webb," Curtis said he "brought Neil in" but that "Neil had a hands-off" policy in dealing with his bookkeeper.

 The Authors Guild has urged clients to continue with litigation against Hibbert and Olson.
 Neil Olson is working again as an agent with Massie & McQuilkin, but Hibbert has remained out of the literary world.

 Personal life

 Hibbert is gay.
 In a 2001 interview, he said that he had not come out to his family, but had not felt it necessary: "I think in England it's not the same.
 It's unspoken but understood."
 In a 2014 interview, he said "Being gay for me in Hollywood was not a problem.
-Someone once said, 'An Englishman and a homosexual is a distinction without a difference.'
-Everyone thinks all Englishmen are gay...."
+Someone once said, 'An Englishman and a homosexual is a distinction without a difference.."